 Taking care of your derma roller

-Keeping your beauty tool clean is very important.
-As soon as you’re done using your derma roller sterilize it in specialized roller cleaner or alcohol for 3 to 5 minutes.
+Keeping your beauty tool clean is very important, especially with a derma roller.
+As soon as you’re done using your derma roller sterilize it in a specialized roller cleaner or soak in alcohol for 15 minutes.
 Let it air-dry and then put it back in its container.